 Natural gas plays a vital role in satisfying the energy needs of consumers worldwide while helping to mitigate the risks of climate change.

-Choosing natural gas as a cleaner-burning alternative to coal improves air quality and reduces carbon intensity.
+Choosing natural gas as a lower-carbon alternative to coal improves air quality and reduces carbon intensity.

 Natural gas is abundant and versatile.
-It is a reliable and flexible fuel for electricity generation, a cleaner industrial fuel and convenient for home use.
-Natural gas grows more than any other energy source, rising from 23 percent of global energy supply in 2017 to 26 percent in 2040.
+It is a reliable and flexible fuel for electricity generation, a lower-carbon industrial fuel and convenient for home use.
+Natural gas grows more than any other energy source, rising from 24% of global energy supply in 2019 to 28% in 2050.

 Natural gas resources are geographically and geologically diverse.
 North America’s unconventional gas resources are produced by applying horizontal drilling and hydraulic fracturing technologies.
 The Middle East and Africa are expected to tap large conventional natural gas resources.
 Natural gas production is expected to grow in every region except Europe.

 Natural gas trade is a critical link between resource-rich regions and demand centers in Asia Pacific and Europe.
-New liquefied natural gas export projects are expected to diversify the market and meet 40 percent of the growth in natural gas demand to 2040.
+New liquefied natural gas export projects are expected to diversify the market and meet 55% of the growth in natural gas demand to 2050.

 World – BCFD

-- Natural gas is well-suited for homes, businesses and electric utilities seeking versatile, cleaner-burning energy
+- Natural gas is well suited for homes, businesses and electric utilities seeking versatile, lower carbon energy.

-- Abundant and convenient, natural gas grows more than any other source of primary energy during the Outlook period
+- Abundant and convenient, natural gas grows more than any other single source of primary energy during the Outlook period.

-- Half of the growth in natural gas demand is for electricity generation and one-third is for industrial use
+- Two-thirds of the growth in natural gas demand is for electricity generation, and one-quarter is for industrial use.

 Natural gas is growing, but coal is still predominant in non-OECD Asia

-- In China and Other AP non-OECD together, gas demand more than doubles from 2017 to 2040, but coal still plays a significant role in the region
+- In China and other Asia Pacific non-OECD nations together, gas demand doubles from 2019 to 2050.
+Coal still plays a significant role in the region.

-- Coal demand doubles in Other AP non-OECD, partially offsetting major strides to reduce the use of coal in the OECD and China
+- Coal demand grows by 50% in non-OECD Asia Pacific countries outside China, partially offsetting major strides to reduce the use of coal in the OECD and China.

 Coal-to-natural gas switching reduces emissions